Circle actions on oriented manifolds with 3 fixed points: Multigraphs describing oriented -manifolds

 \begin{Definition} A \textbf{multigraph} $\Gamma$ is an ordered pair $\Gamma=(V,E)$ where $V$ is a set of vertices and $E$ is a multiset of unordered pairs of vertices, called \textbf{edges}.
 A multigraph is called \textbf{signed} if every vertex $v$ is assigned a number $+1$ or $-1$, called the \textbf{sign} of $v$.
 A multigraph is called \textbf{labeled}, if every edge $e$ is labeled by a positive integer $w(e)$, called the \textbf{label}, or the \textbf{weight} of the edge.
 That is, a multigraph is labeled if there exists a map from $E$ to the set of positive integers.
 Let $\Gamma$ be a labeled multigraph.
 The \textbf{weights} at a vertex $v$ consist of the labels (weights) $w(e)$ of edges $e$ at $v$.
 A multigraph $\Gamma$ is called \textbf{$n$-regular}, if every vertex has $n$-edges. \end{Definition}

+Next, we introduce a signed labeled multigraph that contains the fixed point data of a compact oriented $S^1$-manifold with a discrete fixed point set.

 \begin{Definition} Let the circle act on a compact oriented manifold $M$ with a discrete fixed point set.
-We say that a (signed labeled) multigraph $\Gamma=(V,E)$ \textbf{describes} $M$ if the following hold. \begin{enumerate} \item The vertex set $V$ of $\Gamma$ is equal to the fixed point set $M^{S^1}$ of $M$. \item The sign of any vertex is equal to the sign of its corresponding fixed point. \item For any vertex $v$, the multiset of the labels of the edges of $v$ is equal to the multiset of the weights of its corresponding fixed point. \item For every edge $e \in E$, the vertices of $e$ lie in the same connected component of $M^{\mathbb{Z}_{w(e)}}$. \end{enumerate} \end{Definition}
+We say that a (signed labeled) multigraph $\Gamma=(V,E)$ \textbf{describes} $M$ if the following hold. \begin{enumerate} \item There is a bijection between the vertex set $V$ of $\Gamma$ and the fixed point set $M^{S^1}$ of $M$. \item The sign of any vertex is equal to the sign of its corresponding fixed point. \item For any vertex $v$, the multiset of the labels of the edges of $v$ is equal to the multiset of the weights of its corresponding fixed point. \item For every edge $e \in E$, the vertices of $e$ lie in the same connected component of $M^{\mathbb{Z}_{w(e)}}$. \end{enumerate} \end{Definition}